Blaze-rahim/HackClub-RAIT/README.md

 Made my first repo on github after attending hackclub

 Hello, Guys in this notebook I'll be explaining you step by step the makeing of my tic-tac-toe game which is made using python and tkinter.
 So Lets get started by importing some important modules.
 I recommend that you first play the game, know its all features and then continue reading this notebook.
-Some initial knowledge of tkinter is required!!!
+Some initial knowledge of tkinter is required!!

-Hello, Guys in this notebook I'll be explaining you step by step the makeing of my tic-tac-toe game which is made using python and tkinter.
-So Lets get started by importing some important modules.
-I recommend that you first play the game, know its all features and then continue reading this notebook.
-Some initial knowledge of tkinter is required!!!

 ```bash